This report describes research that was originally published in a special issue of Climate Change Economics in February 2018.

 Former Senior Fellow - Economic Studies

-Research Fellow - Center for Applied Macroeconomic Analysis in the Crawford School of Public Policy at Australian National University
+Research Fellow - Center for Applied Macroeconomic Analysis, Crawford School of Public Policy, Australian National University

 Two important design choices for a U.S. carbon tax policy are the use of the revenue and whether and how to include measures to address the competitiveness concerns of American businesses.
 Both of these policy design choices affect the political appeal and overall performance of the policy, and their effects can be interdependent.
 For example, a carbon tax that funds reductions in corporate income tax rates could make U.S. firms more competitive overall than they otherwise might have been.